Lover of The Outdoors

-There are many activities for kids when you visit Key West, Florida.
-You can take the Conch Tour Train or go to the Butterfly and Nature Conservatory.
-If you are traveling with a toddler, you can take the Key West Key Train for free.
-Another great option is the Key West Aquarium.
+Key West, Florida has a variety of activities for kids to enjoy.
+You can take a ride on the Conch Tour Train or visit the Butterfly and Nature Conservatory.
+Families with toddlers can also take advantage of the Key West Key Train for free.
+Another great option for adventure is the Key West Aquarium.

 Conch Tour Train